over 170 years in the making

-Jeff and his brother Chris spent a few years home brewing on a pilot system, sharing samples with their colleagues on “Beer Fridays.”
+Jeff and his brother, Chris, spent a few years home-brewing on a pilot system, sharing samples with their colleagues on “Beer Fridays.”
 When the restaurant leasing the first floor failed, the Hahn Brothers took the opportunity to make their dream a reality.
 They began research on brewpubs and decided to move forward with a brewpub and pizzeria concept.
-They also opted to hired a (real) brewer.
+They also opted to hire a (real) brewer.

 Moving into an older building proved difficult for installing everything that goes into creating a Brew House.
 All of the equipment had to come in through windows; the tanks in the basement had to be dropped in through a hole in the floor!
 Watch where you sit!
-Construction work was completed with the help of the Hahn Brothers, Dan the brewer, Joe the Head Chef, Stephenie the Front of House Manager and the rest of the Day Block staff (again, watch where you sit!).
+Construction work was completed with the help of the Hahn Brothers and the rest of the Day Block staff (again, watch where you sit!).

 Jeff named the brewery in honor of the people and history which came before them.
 Blood, sweat, tears (and now beers) have all been spilled in this historic building to make it what it is today.
 We honor that hard work in everything we do here.

 Frank’s Red Ale pays tribute to Frank’s Plumbing, which occupied the building for about forty years and our flagship IPA is named after Leonard Day himself.
 We haven’t come up with any brothel-related names yet, but we’re open to suggestions!